 - Server load.

 - Server with GUI.
 Linux provides a wide variety of distributions (distros), including those with very light-weight GUI aimed at minimizing the server load.
 However, it does cause additional load, and as long as the server itself is not going to be used as a monitoring station, you would do well to avoid using GUI.
-Using hardware acceleration is currently (as of version 17.5.5) not available for Linux, though it should be implemented in the near future.
+Using hardware acceleration is available for Linux with Xeoma’s version 17.8.31 or higher.

 - Server without GUI.
 This is Linux’s trump card – it allows to use a fully functional server with no GUI whatsoever, just the CLI.
 This is more than enough to set the basic framework of Xeoma and then set everything else up by remotely connecting to that server from any other device.

 - Pricing.
 Being an Open Source platform, Linux provides most of the distros for free (some represent paid licenses, albeit significantly cheaper than the competitors mentioned in this article) and puts no strain on the budget.

 - Clarity.
 Linux is quite notorious for having a considerable learning curve, which tends to complicate the process of setting everything up.
 A person unfamiliar with the OS’s intricacies won’t be able to create a functional surveillance server, unless a lot of time is spent on manuals and forums.
 As a result, a qualified specialist is needed to do all the fine-tuning, which, in turn, creates additional costs.
 Certain distros, however, have somewhat more user-friendly interface that should decrease the time required for setting up.